 FR 501 Research Methods, Statistics, and Design in Marital and Family Therapy.
 This course is an overview of the principal concepts of social science research methodology and associated statistical procedures, and the relevance of these to evidence-based clinical practice and professional development for the marriage and family therapist.
 Special emphasis is given to survey research methodology used in the study of couples and families, and a synthesis of qualitative and quantitative approaches is encouraged.
-Open to all students.
-Prerequisite: An undergraduate course in either statistics or basic research methods is strongly recommended.
-4 or 5 units.
+(4 or 5 units)